SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/AdHocGA/README.md

 # LessClasses
 Solution of the NQueen optimization problem cutting the genetic information at the Genome level.
 For a problem as simple as this one, it is not necessary to encapsulate the info in deeper levels than the genome itself.
-This example uses an ArrayList &lt Integer &gt as genetic information container.
+This example uses an ArrayList &lt;Integer&gt; as genetic information container.

 ## In this folder:
-We find 6 different classes that defines the problem dependent structures that we have to create (Implementing their corresponding OptimizationLib.ga interfaces).
+We find 5 different classes that defines the problem dependent structures that we have to create (Implementing their corresponding OptimizationLib.ga interfaces).
 1. [ChessGA](#chessga): Extends SimpleGeneticAlgorithm.
 2. [ChessGAInitializer](#chessgainitializer): Extends GAInitializer.